loicleguen/Portfolio-Project/README.md

 You need to research project ideas, organize a brainstorming session using techniques such as mind mapping, SCAMPER, and “How Might We” questions.
 Then you must define criteria to evaluate the ideas, write a list of ideas with a short description for each one, and finally rank these ideas based on their feasibility, risks, and impact.

 ## [Decision and Refinement](#-table-of-contents)
+You need to choose the final MVP idea, clearly explain the problem it solves, the solution it provides, the target users, and the type of application.
+You must also justify why you chose this idea, define 2 to 3 key features, specify what will be included or not included in the project, and identify the main risks along with how you will manage them.

 <a name="author"></a>
 ## [Author](#table-of-contents)